Why Hire a Lawyer?

 Arbitration differs the most from a court case in the time involved: the entire arbitration process takes a lot less time than court.
 Also, the result will be final as the brokerage firms have very limited rights to appeal, whereas court cases can drag on for years.
 Arbitration is also cheap compared to court since there are no depositions or travel costs except for the arbitration itself.
 Note: some cases belong in court where, for example, there is no binding arbitration agreement and where the case is a class action.What is a Securities/FINRA Arbitration Lawyer?

-As mentioned above, since all brokerage disputes for over the last 25 years have been required to go to arbitration, lawyers for both the firms and the investors have developed a specialty in this area due to the volume of cases.
-In the year 2015, for example, 3,489 cases went through the FINRA arbitration process.
+Since 1987, all brokerage disputes have been required to go to arbitration and not court.
+Consequently, lawyers for both brokerage firms and investors have developed a specialty in this area due to the volume of cases.
+Each year from 2015 – 2017, roughly 3,500 cases make their way through the FINRA arbitration process.
 It’s easy to imagine the cadre of lawyers that have had many years to finely tune and perfect their expertise in this unique legal field.
-By definition, a securities arbitration attorney is a lawyer for whom the vast majority of their work is in the defense or prosecution of brokerage firm or investment advisor disputes in FINRA arbitrations.
+By definition, a securities arbitration lawyer primarily focuses on the defense or prosecution of brokerage firm disputes in FINRA arbitrations.
 (READ - not all securities arbitration lawyers are equal.Why Hire an Experienced Securities Arbitration Lawyer as Opposed to an Experienced Trial or Business Lawyer?

 I have been known to say on many an occasion that a seasoned trial lawyer is a fish out of water in a securities arbitration.
 Why is that?
 Because securities arbitrations are a whole different ball game – with different rules, procedures and protocol.
 The discovery process is the most unusual for a business trial lawyer.
 A litigator is used to having depositions and interrogatories and very strict, formal codes for what is and is not discoverable.
 Though FINRA has a Discovery Guide, it is only a guide and one about which quite a bit of gamesmanship has developed.
 I wrote an article on the subject back in 1990 entitled, “"Forced Arbitration - Perfect Justice?
 Discovery in Arbitration," that was published in the Securities Arbitration Commentator.
-Only a securities lawyer like myself who has been fighting these unique discovery battles for over 20 years can adequately represent investors in securities arbitration so that they can obtain what they need to win their case.
+Only a securities lawyer like myself who has been fighting these unique discovery battles for over 30 years can adequately represent investors in securities arbitration so that they can obtain what they need to win their case.
 I have learned that half the battle is in getting the necessary documents from the brokerage firms.
 Because arbitration is more lax than court, brokerage firms think they can get away with simply not producing harmful documents.The Arbitrator Selection Process

 Another distinct difference between court and arbitration is the arbitrator selection process.
 Unlike in court where you have a judge or a judge and a jury, in arbitration, there is an arbitration panel – usually three people who are both the judge and the jury.
 They go through extensive training to become arbitrators, and the securities lawyer who represent investors must have the skill and know the art in getting the best arbitrators on the panel.
 As a securities lawyer having represented over 1,000 clients in securities arbitration, I have honed a very good methodology in selection.The First Step You Should Take

 If you think you may have a claim against your brokerage firm, I have some advice that has no downside other than your time: Find a securities arbitration lawyer to evaluate your case and not charge you.
 Most securities lawyers, like myself, will do this for free.
 I have evaluated many a case where, after a review of documents and conversations with the potential client which activity can sometimes last weeks or months, I advise that no action should be taken.
 The uncompensated time that I spend is simply the cost of doing business as a securities attorney.

 More often, evaluations take significantly less time and you the investor will learn from me, by way of example, whether you have a case that should be pursued, taking into account such factors as the amount of damages that could be recovered, the strength of the liability case, any sympathetic or damaging factors, and the collectability of any award.
 This is invaluable information that’s free for the taking!
 And for you, the potential claimant and investor, though you may get an answer you didn’t want to hear – like you should not pursue your case - you do come away with the benefit of going on with your life, knowing that an experienced evaluated your case and declined it.How are Securities Arbitration Attorneys Paid?

 Most securities arbitration lawyers are compensated on a contingency basis – they receive a percentage of your recovery only if you recover.
 Many times, since the case itself is about the loss of the investors’ money, the investor often doesn’t have the financial means to hire a lawyer on an hourly basis.
 The benefits of a contingency fee relationship to you the investor are that a) you are not out any lawyers’ fees if you lose and b) your lawyer’s interests are aligned with yours when, for example, evaluating the advisability of a settlement.